With the number of online bookmakers increasing each day, you’re likely to come across more and more bookmaker and betting scams.

 You can also visit the UK Gambling Commission website which lists all bookmakers that are regulated and that have applied for a license.

-For a successful betting strategy in 2019, it’s vital you double check and check again the bookies terms and conditions.
+For a successful betting strategy in 2019, you must double check and check again the bookie’s terms and conditions.

 The betting industry is not very transparent.
 Therefore this is a vital step if you want to avoid any betting scams in 2019.